SkillsFundingAgency/das-apprentice-app-wrapper-android/README.md

 Full Bubblewrap set-up instructions can be found here: https://github.com/GoogleChromeLabs/bubblewrap/tree/main/packages/cli

+## as of 01/11/2024 Bubblewrap or rather one of the libraries or tools it depends on has issues with the latest version (v22) of node therefore it is recommended to downgrade to an earlier version.

 Setting up the Environment
 When running Bubblewrap for the first time, it will offer to automatically download and install external dependencies.
 This is the recommended setup, but it's possible to manually setup the environment.